 Keep color blind and low vision users in mind and avoid using colors as the sole visual means of conveying information (for example, “you must answer the fields marked in red”).
 Instead, use color to complement elements that are already apparent.

-You must remember that illustrations and images are relevant to blind user as well.
+You must remember that illustrations and images are relevant to the blind users as well.
 They use assistive technologies like screen readers which “read” images using the alternative text associated with the image.
 They will only work properly if the text in question is properly detailed.

 13. Keyboard-friendly experience